roshanx911/roshanx911.github.io/_posts/2020-07-28-customizable-advance-form-validation.markdown

 title: "Customizable Advance Form Validation"
 date: 2020-07-28 09:26:19 -0700
 categories: blog
+excerpt_separator: <!--more-->
 ---
 ### Vanilla Bootstrap Form Validation:
-Few years’ way back Client-side form validation is a mess, but these days Client-side form validation can be done simply with integration of Front-End Frameworks such as “bootstrap”.
-Due to its simplicity nature, basic bootstrap form with validation outlook as below:
+Few years’ way back Client-side form validation is a mess, but these days Client-side form validation can be done simply with integration of Front-End Frameworks such as “bootstrap”. <!--more-->Due to its simplicity nature, basic bootstrap form with validation outlook as below:

 {% highlight html %}
 <form class="form-horizontal" id="formID" action="" method="POST">